Indiana women open March Madness with rout of Tennessee Tech

 With Parrish playing her role, Grace Berger adding 17 points, seven rebounds, four assists and three blocks and Meister and Alyssa Geary splitting minutes in place of Holmes, Indiana (28-3) looked the part of a No. 1 seed over the final three quarters.

-But the Hoosiers may need Holmes against ninth-seeded Miami (20-12), a 62-61 winner over Oklahoma State in Saturday’s second game.
+But the Hoosiers may need Holmes against either eight-seeded Oklahoma State or ninth-seeded Miami.

 “ I thought Berger was exceptional.
 She led in every way,” Tech coach Kim Rosamond said.
 “She was just tremendous, especially in the first half.”